chocolatey/docs/input/en-us/create/create-packages.md

 >
 > In the upgrade scenario, the chocolateyInstall.ps1 script will be the one included in the new package.
 The chocolateyBeforeModify.ps1 script will be the one from the previously installed package.

-The chocolateyBeforeModify.ps1 script will only be executed if using choco version 0.9.10 or later.

 ## Nuspec

 The `Chocolatey` Windows package manager uses the same infrastructure as [NuGet](http://nuget.org/), the Visual Studio package manager by Outercurve Foundation (sponsored by Microsoft).
 Therefore packages are based on the same principles.
 One of those is a package description (specification) in `xml` format, known as the `Nuspec`.